AdaCore/spark2014/docs/alfa/ch3.rst

 Access types allow the creation of aliased data structures and objects, which notably complicate the specification and verification of a program's behavior.
 This is the reason why access types are excluded from Alfa.
-This falls out without any specific restrictions from the reserved word ``aliased`` not being in Alfa.
+This falls out without any specific restrictions from the reserved word ``access`` not being in Alfa.

-Additionally, values of type access-to-subprogram make it impossible to compute the global parameters of subprograms and to detect aliasing, thus ``access_to_subprogram_definition`` is not Alfa friendly.
+Additionally, values of type access-to-subprogram make it impossible to compute the global parameters of subprograms and to detect aliasing.
+This excludes all forms of access-to-subprogram types in Alfa friendly code.

 Declarative Parts
 -----------------